naylorpmax-joyent/learn-backend-mini-projects/learn-sqlite/README.md

 ### Explore the database

 You can use UI software or the command line / terminal to explore the database.

-UI tools will allow you to visualize the data more easily - [Beekeeper](https://www.beekeeperstudio.io/) is my favourite for Mac, [DBeaver](https://dbeaver.com/docs/dbeaver/Database-driver-SQLite/) is a popular tool for Windows.
+- UI tools will allow you to visualize the data more easily - [Beekeeper](https://www.beekeeperstudio.io/) is my favourite for Mac, [DBeaver](https://dbeaver.com/docs/dbeaver/Database-driver-SQLite/) is a popular tool for Windows.

-To explore the database via the command line instead, the SQLite CLI comes pre-installed the Terminal on Mac; on Windows, you can [install SQLite](https://www.servermania.com/kb/articles/install-sqlite).
-To open the database, simply run `sqlite3 <path_to_a_local_database_file>` - for example:
+- To explore the database via the command line instead, the SQLite CLI comes pre-installed the Terminal on Mac; on Linux or Windows, you can use [these instructions](https://www.servermania.com/kb/articles/install-sqlite) to install the SQLite CLI.
+To open the database in the SQLite tool, simply run `sqlite3 <path_to_a_local_database_file>` - for example:

 ```bash
 sqlite3 resources/chinook.db